WHAT IS NATURE TOURISM?

 Different terms are used to describe tourism in natural environments.
 These include:

-Nature-based tourism: a broad term that covers all tourism experiences centred on wild or natural environments.
+- Nature-based tourism: a broad term that covers all tourism experiences centered on wild or natural environments.

 Sustainability and Ecotourism